 These days, Pebetse is a proud single mum who has understood the need to diversify projects within a household.
-She would love to install a water tank and open a "Peb Veg Shop" (a vegetable shop" for the village.
-The 'Peb Veg Shop" would involve selling her own vegetables and buying vegetables from others for resale.
+She would love to install a water tank and open a 'Peb Veg Shop' (a vegetable shop) for the village.
+This shop would sell her own homegrown vegetables and buy vegetables from others for resale.